Cathy McMorris Rodgers

 McMorris Rodgers was appointed to the Washington House of Representatives in 1994.
 She became the minority leader in 2001.
 In 2004, she was elected to the U.S. House of Representatives.
 She eventually became the highest-ranking Republican woman in Congress in 2009, when she ascended to leadership as vice chair of the House Republican Conference, and later, chair of the House Republican Conference.
 She gained national attention in 2014, when she delivered the Republican response to President Barack Obama's 2014 State of the Union Address.

-In 2016, McMorris Rodgers was on President Donald Trump's shortlist to become Secretary of the Interior.
-The position went to Montana Congressman Ryan Zinke.
+In February 2024, she announced she would not seek reelection for the 2024 elections.
+Republican Michael Baumgartner was elected to her seat and succeeded her in the 119th Congress.

 Early life and education

 Cathy McMorris was born May 22, 1969, in Salem, Oregon, the daughter of Corrine (née Robinson) and Wayne McMorris.
 Her family had come to the American West in the mid-19th century as pioneers along the Oregon Trail.
 In 1974, when McMorris was five years old, her family moved to Hazelton, British Columbia, Canada.
 The family lived in a cabin while they built a log home on their farm.
 In 1984, the McMorrises settled in Kettle Falls, Washington, and established the Peachcrest Fruit Basket Orchard and Fruit Stand.
 McMorris worked there for 13 years.

 In 1990, McMorris earned a bachelor's degree in pre-law from Pensacola Christian College, a then-unaccredited Independent Baptist liberal arts college.
 She earned an Executive MBA from the University of Washington in 2002.